 All 3D printers have a power supply that converts high voltage AC (alternating current) to low voltage DC (direct current).
 This power supply has a maximum rating that it is unable to exceed.
 With that rating in mind, we can figure out the absolute maximum amount of electricity that a 3D printer can use.

-For example, an Ender 3 has a power supply that supplies 24V, 15A.
+For example, an Ender 3 V2 has a power supply that can supply 24V, 15A.
 To calculate its maximum power consumption, we use the formula

 Power = Current * Voltage to get 15A * 24V = 360 Watts.